|

 Back Panel

-The back panel contains a MIDI input and output, a pair of RCA outs, and a pair of TRS outs.
+The back panel contains a MIDI input and output, a pair of RCA outputs, balanced TRS outputs for studio monitors, and the USB-C connection used to interface with your computer.

-the Motu M2 is a fantastic option around the $200 mark and punches way above its weight class.
+Overall, the Motu M2 is a fantastic option around the $200 mark and punches well above its weight class.
+Between the excellent preamps, class-leading latency performance, beautiful metering, and built-in MIDI connectivity, it’s one of the easiest interfaces to recommend in its price range.

 #1